vruusmann/openscoring.io/_posts/2021-08-04-benchmarking_sklearn_jpmml_evaluator.md

 The descent corresponds to the JIT compilation of methods by the JVM.
 Methods are prioritized by their complexity and frequency of use.
 The JIT compilation starts with smaller and more popular methods, and proceeds until all JIT compilation-worthy methods have been processed.
 The second cliff corresponds to reaching the "hot" state.
 The scoring time has reached a plateau, which will change only if the running JVM is perturbed with new information.

-The JPMML-Evaluator library provides an `org.jpmml.evaluator.Evaluator#verify()` method, which evaluates the model with the embedded model verification dataset.
+The JPMML-Evaluator library provides the `org.jpmml.evaluator.Evaluator#verify()` method, which evaluates the model with the embedded model verification dataset.
 The above results show that model verification is good for crossing the first cliff, but is typically not adequate for reaching and crossing the second cliff.

 Direct comparison of scoring times shows that JPMML-Evaluator outperforms Scikit-Learn with smaller batch sizes (below 1'000), but underperforms with larger batch sizes (over 10'000).